 The Department of Electrical and Electronic Engineering of Ahsanullah University of Science and Technology (AUST) is offering a four-year undergraduate degree program since the establishment of AUST in the year 1995.
 The degree program is spread over eight semesters with two semesters per academic year.
-The present intake of the students per calendar year is 200 students in four sections, each of 50 students.
+The present intake of the students per calendar year is 350 students in seven sections, each of 50 students.
 The class size has been limited to 50 students in the interest of effective teaching.
-There are now about 800 students studying in the department.
-Nine batches of students have graduated and are employed in different technical organizations in home and abroad.
+There are now about 1400 students studying in the department.
+Twenty one batches of students have graduated and are employed in different technical organizations in home and abroad.

-There are now 26 full time teachers of the department together with about 30 part time teachers.
-Part time teachers are senior teachers of Bangladesh University of Engineering and Technology (BUET).
+There are now 51 full time teachers of the department together with 2 senior part time teachers from Bangladesh University of Engineering and Technology (BUET).

 The aim of engineering education is to impart to the students upto-date theoretical and practical knowledge of the particular branch of engineering.
 Consequently the undergraduate courses offered to the students have been designed considering the courses offered in BUET and some foreign universities, keeping in view the ever-increasing horizon of Electrical and Electronic Engineering.
 It may be mentioned here that a number of students of EEE Department of AUST got transferred to US Universities with credit transfer of courses taken at AUST.
+Many graduates are pursuing higher studies in the USA, Canada, the UK, Germany, Finland, Australia, Singapore etc.

-The department has already developed its own laboratories in such areas as Electrical Circuits, Electronics, Digital Electronics, Electrical Machines, Telecommunications, Control Systems, Switchgear and Protection, Power Systems, Microwaves, Microprocessors, VLSI Design and Digital Signal Processing.
+The department has already developed its own laboratories in such areas as Electrical Circuits, Electronics, Digital Electronics, Electrical Machines, Telecommunications, Control Systems, Switchgear and Protection, Power Systems, Microwave Engineering, Microprocessors, VLSI Design and Digital Signal Processing.